 Include a File Upload item to let your Sales colleagues upload the leads' business cards.
 You can indicate the Maximum number of files (up to 1, 5 or 10), the Maximum file size (from 1 MB to 10 GB) and select which file types are allowed.

 2. Create your template in Google Docs, Sheets or Slides

 Design it in the way you want (or get inspired by the pre-designed templates from Google Docs) and add the markers in your template.
 They have to match precisely your question titles, as Form Publisher is case & space sensitive.

 Our template (from Google Docs) looks like the following.

 Notice the marker <<Please upload your business card>> at the bottom, which refers to the File Upload item's question title from your Google Form.

 3. Configure Form Publisher

 Select your template in Form Publisher, and set up the add-on on your Google Form as you usually do.
 If you need help in configuring Form Publisher, please consult our documentation or watch our video tutorial.

 4. Share your Google Forms

-Once your form is ready, share it to your colleagues, and ask them fill it and upload the business cards.
-They can either upload it from Drive or from their computer.
+Once your form is ready, share it to your colleagues, and ask them to fill it and upload the business cards.
+They can either upload it from Drive or their computer.